asgerbirk/OrderLine.java/README.md

 - Select ***File/New Project*** in the IntelliJ menu.
 - Select Spring Initializer
+> For simplicity, please use the values in the dialog below (it's ok if you want to save it to another location).
 - Click Next
-> For simplicity, please use the values in the dialog (it's ok if you want to save it ato another location).

 ![image](https://user-images.githubusercontent.com/8819076/187045753-d8177225-8f3c-4e4e-8fd6-af4d7068f9ba.png)